raykyn/abbrevSolver/README.md

 Some signs are typical for abbreviations and are thus always tagged, if they are not found as part of another abbreviation.
 The tag given to those is "UNBEKANNT".
+To change this, modify the special_chars variable in the script.

 ### DATA ###
 In the "data" folder are the files kept, which assign expansions to each abbreviation.
 Abbreviation with multiple possible expansions are separated by a pipe sign (|).
-If there is an "X" in the column "Insecure?", the application will add a tag "PRÜFEN" in front of every expansion, so a human worker can search for the tag to control all the abbreviations which are not always expanded the same way.
+If there is an "X" in the column "Insecure?", the application will add a tag "PRÜFEN" in front of every expansion, so a human worker can search for the tag to check all the abbreviations which are not always expanded the same way.
 The fourth column "context" can contain three different tags, everything else will be ignored: SA, SX, PX.